What is Audit Risk?

 - Sufficient time is provided to the team to analyze financials.

-- Ensuring strong engagement with the audit risk management of the client firm to understand business philosophy and practices.
+- Ensuring strong engagement with the management of the client firm to understand business philosophy and practices.

 - Ensuring proper and adequate sampling techniques.